Welcome!

 Bubble cavitation and droplet shedding are fundamental multiphase flow problems at the core of naval hydrodynamics, aerospace propulsion, and more.
 We developed a sub-grid method for simulating these phenomena.
 MFC, our open-source exascale-capable multi-phase flow solver, demonstrates such scale-resolving simulation of a shock-droplet interaction in the above video (via Ph.D. student Ben Wilfong).

 The spectral boundary integral method leads to high-fidelity prediction and analysis of blood cells transitioning to chaos in a microfluidic device.
-This method of simulation provides resolution of strong cell membrane deformation with scant computational resources (above).
+This method of simulation provides resolution of strong cell membrane deformation with scant computational resources.
 We developed a stochastic model for the cell-scale flow, enabling microfluidic device design and improving treatment outcomes.
+The video above shows a microaneurysm (simulated by Suzan Manasreh).

 News